delingren/hp-iq804/README.md

 The daughter board provides the DC power (19 Volts) for the inverter.
 The inverter connector consists a bunch of Vcc and GND wires, connected directly to the 19V DC power.
 In addition, there is an ENABLE and a DIM pins, connected to the motherboard.
 When the motherboard is powered on, I’m measuring ~4.4V on these pins.

-I connected both ENABLE and DIM to +5V and the panel lighted up properly.
+For testing, I connected both ENABLE and DIM to +5V and the panel lighted up properly.
 So I rewired them to the inverter output of the video controller.
-Note that I'm not using the 12V output of the inverter output of the video controller, but rather using its originally DC power.The inverter doesn't seem to work with 12 Volts, and there is no need to rewire anyway.
+Note that I'm not using the 12V inverter output of the video controller, but rather using its originally DC power.The inverter doesn't seem to work with 12 Volts.
+And this configuration avoids rewiring.

 For the video controller, I first ordred a PCB800862 controller.
 But I couldn’t get it to support 1920x1200.
 I think its firmware needed to be flashed.
 Then I ordered an M.MT68676.3, intended to be used for LM240WU2, which has the same resolution and is also 2 ch 8 bit, and it worked.